-For many, Christmas Eve is a day filled with family, friends and preparing tamales.
-This Latin American delicacy can be made with seasoned meat, vegetables or cheese.
+Considered a Latin American delicacy, tamales can be made with seasoned meat, vegetables, cheese or fruit.
 These fillings are rolled with cornmeal dough — also known as masa — and then wrapped in a cornhusk and steamed.

-It is a holiday tradition for many families to make tamales in the weeks that follow Thanksgiving in preparation for December festivities.
-Tamales are delicious, but they are infamously unhealthy.
+While it is a holiday tradition for many families to make tamales in the weeks that follow Thanksgiving in preparation for December festivities, tamales are enjoyed year-round.
+They are delicious, but they are also infamously unhealthy.
 So it's important to maintain proper portion control when indulging.

-"Unfortunately for those who love tamales, this holiday treat is not the healthiest of choices," says Erika Killian, registered dietitian at Sharp Chula Vista Medical Center.
+"Unfortunately for those who love tamales, this holiday treat is not the healthiest of choices," says Erika Killian, registered dietitian affiliated with Sharp HealthCare.
 "However, there are many nutritious alternatives one can add to the dish to create a healthier tamale."

 For the filling: Tamales traditionally include pork or beef.
 However, shredded chicken is a healthier alternative that provides a lean protein.